Typical secured search

 -

-When John Smith makes a query, the Coveo security identity cache allows him to access many more items than he would if querying with one of his user security identities only.
+When John Smith makes a query, the Coveo security identity cache allows access to many more items than would be available if querying with one of the user security identities only.

 -